neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 5. Investigative Approach: Baseline was using surveys to ask participants asynchronously two pilot studies: the weight of a cow in a picture, and the 2015 academy aware winners.
 They then did the same thing but with their human swarm software UNU

 6. Lessons Learned:

     - Collective intelligence has sub categories.
     - Collective intelligence such as polling is good for reviewing average sentiment and popular opinion, but it is not a mechanism for negotiation.
 In fact, polling can cause entrenchment.
     - Designed software where each user controls a magnet on a puck,  The puck is in the center of the screen.
 A question is asked, and the various options are at the edges of their screen.
 They position their magnet to pull in their direction of their choice, but lots of people are doing this at the same time which reveals realtime feedback.
     - Human swarming, a type of collective intelligence, can be more efficient, and even more accurate, than individual experts, or even traditional statistical means of using averages.

 7. Implications for Practice:  Collective Intelligence, in general, can be used for predictive analysis.

 8. Implications for Research: What other contexts does collective intelligence yield high accurate predictive information?

 L. B. Rosenberg, "Human swarming, a real-time method for parallel distributed intelligence," 2015 Swarm/Human Blended Intelligence Workshop (SHBI), Cleveland, OH, 2015, pp. 1-7.
 doi: 10.1109/SHBI.2015.7321685

 -----

-Ancieta, J., and C. Rothenberg. &quot;IntelFlow: Towards adding Cyber Threat Intelligence to Software Defined Networks.&quot; (2015).

-1. Problem Statement:

-    - There are more and more network security threats, and an intrusion detection prevention system is one of the best ways to protect a network.
+1. Problem Statement: There are more and more network security threats, and an intrusion detection prevention system is one of the best ways to protect a network.

-2. Research Questions:
+2. Research Question(s):

     - Can a better IDPS system be created with available tools.

 3. Contribution:

     - An intelligent and effective IDPS system has been created with multiple available tools.

 4. Rationale:

     - That using current tools a better IDPS system can be created and implemented that protects a network.

 5. Investigation:

     - Research many of the commonly used tools and integrate them into a single IDPS system.

 6. Lessons Learned:

     - By using a variety of tools, new methods of discovering and mitigating threats can be created.

 7. Implications for practice:

     - Integrating several disparate systems can create a new system that is more versatile and effective than any single system.

 8. Implications for research:

     - It would be worthwhile to research combining different systems to achieve the most effective system for network intrusion detection and prevention.

+Ancieta, J., and C. Rothenberg.
+"IntelFlow: Towards adding Cyber Threat Intelligence to Software Defined Networks."
+(2015).

 URL: https://pdfs.semanticscholar.org/05d9/abe609436a60e9969d6fdaa4be9272f16810.pdf